Jaster-Master/ObservableValues/README.md

 ## License

-This class is licensed under the MIT-License.
+These classes are licensed under the MIT-License.